shweta-todgire/IBM-HR-Analytics-PowerBI/README.md

 ## Dashboard Preview

-Dashboard screenshots are available in the `dashboard-screenshots` folder.
+Dashboard screenshots are uploaded in the repository.

 ## Author